DAVID J. WILLIS ATTORNEY

 Seven-Day Notice Requirement

-As with wraparounds, a section 5.016 seven-day notice is required.
+As with wraparounds (chapter 17) a section 5.016 seven-day notice is required.
 Specifically, the seller must: (1) give seven days’ notice to the buyer before closing that an existing loan will remain in place; (2) inform the buyer that buyer has this same seven-day period in which to rescind the earnest money contract without penalty; and (3) also provide a seven-day notice to the lender.
 Lenders do not usually respond to section 5.016 notices, nor is lender consent required under this law.
 As a consequence, the seven-day notice requirement is widely disregarded in sub2 transactions.
 However, when representing sellers, we always advise full compliance.

-There is no such thing as breaching or violating the usual due-on-sale clause.
+As emphasized elsewhere in this book, there is no such thing as breaching or violating the usual due-on-sale clause.
 Transferring title without prior consent does not constitute an offense—moral, civil, or criminal.
 Due-on-sale merely enables the lender to choose to act—if the borrower transfers title then the lender may demand immediate payment in full, but the lender would have to decide that such action is in its best interest, and most lenders will balk at accelerating an otherwise performing loan.
 Experience shows that the risk of acceleration remains small so long as the loan remains current.
 This will likely continue to be the case so long as interest rates remain at historic lows, since the lender lacks incentive to incur the costs of foreclosure solely for the purpose of lending those same funds out again at a low rate.

 What is a Sub2 Agreement and why is it advisable to have one?